gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/tab.md

 ## Key association

-The following keys are processed by a Button control if it has focus:
+The following keys are processed by a Tab control if it has focus:

 | Key              | Purpose                                                                                     |
 | ---------------- | ------------------------------------------------------------------------------------------- |